The range of local attractions and facilities are as diverse as the scenery...

 Inverness, the capital of the Highlands is a quick 20 minute drive away.
 There's always something happening in Inverness, with plenty of places to eat and drink.
 Places to visit in Around Inverness.

 Take a short drive along the A9 towards Alness.
 After crossing the River Alness park in the first layby on the left hand side of the road.
 You can walk down to the river and stroll through beautiful scenery, past the weir, into the village of Alness.
 Alness is a very pretty village with many interesting shops and tearooms.
 There is a path on the opposite side of the river for the return journey.

 This interesting Victorian spa town has much to offer and is worth a visit.
-Sampling the hand made Belgian chocolates at Maya is a must!

 The birthplace of Hugh Miller who wrote on a vast range of topics from religion to geology as well as local folklore.
 The old courthouse has now been made into a museum.

 Approximately 15 miles away an the A862 is the busy little village of Beauly.
-The House of Beauly is a pleasant place to stop for tea and cake and the adjoining shop is definitely worth a browse.
+The Old School House of Beauly is a pleasant place to stop for tea and cake and the adjoining shop is definitely worth a browse.
 Also worth a visit are womenswear boutiques Muse and Maggie Blyth, selling stylish clothes for all ages from Day Birger et Mikkleson and Mawi to Terry Macy.

 The Black Isle

 The Black Isle has many visitor attractions ranging from a wildlife park to a small brewery, small harbours, special beaches and wildlife including dolphins.
 Why not sample the beer here at Kiltearn House?

 A day out at the Falls of Shin is great fun for all the family.
 Located in Sutherland, the dramatic waterfalls and the famous, natural Atlantic Salmon Leap make this a well-worth visit.
 Open all year round.